Choosing Fireworks: Small Gardens

 Exploring your options for fireworks if you don't have much space.

-Not everyone has the luxury of a large garden to play with, so if you fall into that category we’ll run through some ideas.
+Not everyone has the luxury of a large garden to play with, so if you fall into that category I’ll run through some ideas.

 The minimum space required